Saon00/nyntax-flutter-task/README.md

 <b>Solution</b>

+There we can add two different ideas: Calculate the bill according to the Hourly Rate and Daily Rate.
 We can build a sytem which will count the both scenario.
 Then in which solution provides the more advantages for the client we can count that amount.